heparish/Portfolio-Website/README.md

 # Portfolio Wedsite

-This is my online profolio and resume
+This is my online portfolio and resume